 Following on from my recent post on supporting neurodiverse & neurodivergent artists, here is a simplified & colour coded ‘cheatsheet’ for getting a better overview of what is required for the Arts Council England Grants for the Arts application process (2016 onwards).
+Scroll down to find the 2 part ACE G4A application cheatsheet.

 I am releasing it here under a creative commons licence (CC-BY-SA).
 It’s a work in progress, and I’d love to hear what people would find useful to add (or clarify) for future use in workshops and with individuals I support.
 If you find it useful, let me know in the comments below, or on twitter @RachelDobbs1.